sdfunni/SingleOrigin/README.md

 4) Plot inter-atom column distances (or distance deviations from the reference lattice) corresponding to a vector (or vectors) in a vPCF.

 Secondary module(s) for diffraction and 4D STEM analysis is under development.
 Currently operational methods are:
--Strain mapping is implimented in the Datacube class.
-[Padgett, E. et al. The exit-wave power-cepstrum transform for scanning nanobeam electron diffraction: robust strain mapping at subnanometer resolution and subpicometer precision.
-Ultramicroscopy 214, (2020)]
+-Strain mapping is implimented in the ReciprocalLattice class.
 -Reciprocal lattice measurements from single diffraction patterns 4D STEM datasets or HRSTEM FFTs can be made using the ReciprocalLattice class.
+Superlattice may also be measured.

+Installation:
+It is recommended to install by pip in a clean Python environment.
+SingleOrigin may be used in Spyder or Jupyter notebooks/lab.
+To install, activate your environment and run the following in a command line prompt if you downloaded the tarball:

+pip install "pathtofile/SingleOrigin-2.5.3.tar.gz"

+OR from PyPI:

+pip install SingleOrigin

-See example script files at: https://github.com/sdfunni/SingleOrigin
+See example scripts and Jupyter-lab notebooks at: https://github.com/sdfunni/SingleOrigin